Appeals

 What rulings are appealable?

-The ruling must be in writing and signed by a judge.
+The ruling must be in writing and signed by a judge which adversely affects a party.

-How much time do I have to perfect an appeal?
+How much time is there to perfect an appeal?

-How do I request an extension of time to perfect an appeal?
+How is extra time requested to perfect an appeal?

 Every appellant has two automatic extensions of time as of right, which are requested by letter.
-After that a motion is needed.
+The first is for 60 days, the second is for 30 days.
+After that a motion is needed for additional time.

 What is oral argument?

-Oral argument is when you orally argue the appeal and answer questions raised by the appellate judges.
+Oral argument an argument before the appellate judges where the main points are raised, and answer questions raised by the appellate judges.

 Contact Our Appellate Counsel Today